urquhard/AdvancedTutorial/tutorial/src/README.md

 Instead of building everything from scratch, you'll start from a fully working baseline model.
 This allows us to focus on:
-- Understanding the physics and data,
+- Understanding the physics and data.
-- Exploring the model's design,
+- Exploring the model's design.
-- Improve its performance, and
+- Improve its performance.
 - Experiment with more advanced ideas.

 By the end of this tutorial, you'll have a clear picture of how deep learning